SergioAlias/sc-coex/README.md

 ---

 - `automatic-COTAN-script.R`: R script for performing the pre-processing step of COTAN.
-It is called from the command line as follows:
+It is used from the command line as follows:

 ```bash
 Rscript automatic-COTAN-script.R